fridadwi/promo-card-instagram-filter-tutorial/README.md

 # What is next?

+All the project source is in [GitHub](src/).
+Feel free to observe the project and use it for your own projects.

 If you are interested in developing Instagram Filter more, you can visit the following link to try another interesting tutorials and get more information.

 - https://sparkar.facebook.com/ar-studio/learn/